rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/setup-cli.rst

 `cron job <http://www.unixgeeks.org/security/newbie/unix/cron-1.html>`__.

-Beyond this general process, the details vary depending on which service you are working with.
+Beyond this general process, the details vary depending on the service.
-For product-specific introductions to the CLIs relevant to specific core infrastructure products, see
+For product-specific introductions to the CLIs relevant to specific core infrastructure products, see the following sections:

 * :ref:`cloudservers-cli`
 * :ref:`cloudnetworks-cli`